aloksinha18/Restaurants/README.md

 - Xcode version 13.1

 ## Running the project
-Open this project in xcode and select the scheme `Restaurants` and select the simulator (should have iOS version 15.0 or higher) and the Run the application .
+Open this project in xcode and select the scheme `Restaurants` and select the simulator (should have iOS version 15.0 or higher) and run the application .